SCHOOLS BY STATE

 Employment Trends and Career Areas for Forensic Psychologists in North Dakota

 Forensic psychology is growing in importance, and there is a rising need for this type of specialized psychologist.
-Some expect the need to increase by as much as 15% in the next four years, which should be great news for anyone who is considering starting an education soon.
+Some expect the need to increase by as much as 10% by 2024, which should be great news for anyone who is considering starting an education soon.

 When you have your license, you will find work in many different career areas.
 For example, you might want to work as a counselor for victims of crime that come through the court, and you could evaluate those who are going to court to make sure they are fit to stand trial.
 Jobs exist in the corrections system as well.
 Forensic psychologists will also work directly with the police in a consulting role.
 Teaching and researching positions are often available as well.